sqreen/PyMiniRacer/CONTRIBUTING.md

         $ hatch run test:run
     ```

-    You can also play with your build locally, as follows:
+    You can also play with your build in the Python REPL, as follows:

     ```sh
         $ hatch shell